amitmerchant1990/reverie/organizers.md

 	- The organizers send to ARR the list of committed papers (the list of URLs of OpenReview forums of committed papers)
 	- ARR exports the reviews for committed papers and ships them to the venue organizers

+## Setting Up an OpenReview Commitment Site

+Once the OpenReview site is set up, the program chairs can navigate to the request form and click on the "Revision" Tab.
+It is suggested that organizers configure the site as pictured in [picture of OpenReview site with options checked for nonpublic anonymous submissions](https://aclrollingreview.org/images/VenuesOR.png) and add the [additional submission options json](commitments.json).

 ## Duplicate Submissions

 Venues subscribing to ARR as hybrid are encouraged to adopt the following wording: *A paper may not be simultaneously under review through ARR and YOUR_VENUE.
 A paper that has or will receive reviews through ARR may not be submitted for review to YOUR_VENUE.*